- Location: Pennsylvania

 Although not mandatory, you should consider enrolling in a driver education course, such as the one offered by our sponsor.
 It will enhance your road confidence and improve your chances of being a safe driver.

 Pennsylvania's Driver's Manual ranks as your best study-source for the written test.
 All questions are based on material contained in the manual.
 After studying, test your readiness by taking one or two practice tests.

 No appointment is necessary.
 Tests are given on a walk-in basis at any Driver License Center.

 Bring to the test:

 - Proof of identity (an accepted list of ID forms can be found on the back of the Learner's Permit Application).

 - Two acceptable proofs of residency.

 After studying Pennsylvania's Driver's Manual, possibly enrolling in a driver education class, and organizing all the needed requirements described above, you'll visit a Driver License Center to take the test and a vision screening.

 You'll need a car to take Pennsylvania's road test.
-Owning a vehicle will make it easier for you to practice on your own, in addition to an optional driver training course, and help meet Pennsylvania's 65-hour behind-the-wheel requirement.
+Owning a vehicle will make it easier for you to practice on your own.

 Focus on purchasing a used car that fits needs and budget, rather than image.
 Before choosing, make sure to order a vehicle history report.
 This will help protect you from buying a car that has been in a lot of accidents or been flood-damaged.